gretarmark/gretarmark.github.io/_posts/2024-01-28-Batteries.md

 \end{align}
 \\$$

-A small pack like this can provide a 120A - 160A of current continuously until it discharges
+A small pack like this can provide a 120A - 160A of current continuously until it discharges, but we don't normally draw that much power.
+If we did, the leads will just melt and anything else pretty much.
+A battery like this gives plenty of energy and output capacity to operate machines like for example drones.

+The battery plugs are called "JST XH" and "bullet plugs".
+LiPO batteries are not batteries where you can buy a cheap charger for.
+These batteries needs a bit more care than other batteries.
+It needs a high quality balanced charger, for example "Powertech Plus".
+Make sure you purchase it from a reputable store.
+A balanced charger is needed to be able to charge the two cells in a balanced way.
+An imbalanced charge would be if one cell is charged 3.7 V and the other 4.3 V, which we don't want.

+The battery has two 3.7 V cells.
+The nominal voltage is in total $$2\cdot 3.7V = 7.4 \, V$$.